bozsahin/cogs501/README.md

 **Short description:** Introduction to three foundational concepts in cognitive science: representation of structure, its computation and uncertainty.

 **Longer description** The mind appears to be one lean mean putting things together machine.
 What are put together?
 At least: structure, content and uncertainty.
-This course is a somewhat gentle introduction to these three topics.
+This course is a somewhat gentle introduction to the mathematical aspects of these three topics.
 It is meant to bring incoming cogsci students up to speed to be able to do research in a year or so.

 **Lecturer** Cem Bozsahin (spring 2023)